xXxSpicyBoiiixXx/CS-402/homework/HW-1/comments.md

 1a.
 There are two programs "int-matrix.c" and "double-matrix.c" you can run them with the "make part2" execution and you will have prompts to input your matrices.
 From there are execution time outputs in seconds.
 Make sure that it is compatible for multiplication as it will through an error if you input invalid dimensions.

-Note the cap is due to the segmentation faults on my systems.

 The two systems I will be testing have the following set ups.

 1) Manufactuer: Apple